admatt01/AWS-Prefix-Checker/README.md

 # AWS Prefix Checker

-A python script that checks your AWS VPCs' subnets and route tables for overlaps to aid with planning additions and changes.
+A python script that checks your AWS VPCs' subnets and route tables for overlaps to aid with planning additions, changes and troubleshooting.

 ---